 As well as the theory and practical application of these concepts, students will also learn to implement analytics within their current role and organisation.

-This is an intensive 1-week Data Science bootcamp, a place on which will cost in the region of £1,200.
+This is a 3-week Data Science bootcamp, a place on which will cost in the region of £1,000.

 It uses Python to cover the theory and practice behind advanced machine learning and also delves into such concepts as data wrangling and clustering.